SpikeInterface/spikeinterface/doc/how_to/inter_session_alignment.rst

         assert isinstance(recording, InterpolateMotionRecording)  # error if not true

-    ``align_sessions_after_motion_correction()`` will raise an error if the passed recordings are not all `InterpolateMotionRecordings`.
+    ``align_sessions_after_motion_correction()`` will raise an error if the passed recordings are not all ``InterpolateMotionRecordings``.

-Again, let's create some test data.
+Let's first create some test data.
 We can create a recording with motion errors, then split it in two to simulate two separate sessions:

 .. code:: python